-FSM 500TC

-The FSM 500TC is a thin film stress measurement system that can test the stress of different films on reflective substrates.
+MECHANICAL and PHYSICAL Arc Dewitte FSM 500TC The FSM 500TC is a thin film stress measurement system that can test the stress of different films FSM on reflective substrates.
 The system uses a Non Destructive OptileverTM Laser Scanning technique to measure the change of curvature induced in a wafer due to a deposited film.
-It can measure stress hysterisis changes in the film during a heat cycle.
-It has an N2 ambient and a programmable temperature control system, allowing the evaluation of the thermal properties and stability of the films. - Manual mapping possible

-- Film Stress measurements with repeatability of 1.5%.

-- Wafer size from 2inch to 8inch.
+It can measure stress hysterisis 4 changes in the film during a heat cycle.
+It has an N2 ambient and a programmable temperature control system, allowing the evaluation of the thermal properties and stability of the films. - Manual mapping possible - Film Stress measurements with repeatability of 1.5%. - Temperature range from room temperature to 500 °C. - Wafer size from 2inch to 8inch.